 July 8 through 12, 2017

 Thirty-six houses and house-like structures, white stoneware, porcelain,

 wood fired, electric fired cone 10.
 Photographs by Ole Akhøj

 How do you have a conversation with an artist after she’s gone?
 That’s what I wanted to do when I was at Guldagergaard’s residency, June — July 2017.
-Nina Hole’s Himmel House greets you on arrival and is a daily reminder of her influence.
+Nina Hole’s sculpture greets you on arrival.
 Its monumental beauty speaks of architecture, home, and houses.
 At over 10 feet tall, you feel its power with your entire body.

-My piece “The Architecture of Remembering” explores her work by copying the sculpture, a process which was like a discussion.
+My piece “The Architecture of Remembering” explores her work by making small copies of the sculpture, a process which was like a discussion.
 It gave me a chance to discover the choices she had made, in respect to the geometry, the specificity of the roof angles, and the pattern of the fire vents.
 I deconstructed it into groups of little houses, making visible a community hidden in the monument.
 The project was tinged by sadness at her recent death, because it reminded me of Nick Kripal, who also died in 2016.
-Together the parts form a piece which carries Nina Hole’s legacy forward as a place of discovery for those, like me, who never met her.

-Responses to the iconic Guldagergaard fire sculpture “Himmel House” and draws on Nina Hole’s understanding of “the house as a metaphor for one’s own body.”
+Responses to the fire sculpture “Himmel House” and draws on the artist’s understanding of “the house as a metaphor for one’s own body.”

-This work was produced in June and July 2017 while an Artist-in-Residence at Guldagergaard, International Ceramic Research Center in Skælskør, Denmark.
+This work was produced in June and July 2017 while an Artist-in-Residence at the International Ceramic Research Center in Skælskør, Denmark.